khalil5754/khalil5754.github.io/_posts/2023-02-24-your-new-blog-post.md

 penguins.head()

 ```
 Note, we used penguins.head() because this is a 343 row dataset.
-While usually, you should be looking more deeply into a dataset and conducting some exploratory analysis to validate and ensure it's ready to be worked with, we're lucky enough to be using a built-in dataset that comes baked into Seaborn.
+While usually you should be looking more deeply into a dataset and conducting some exploratory analysis to validate and ensure it's ready to be worked with, we're lucky enough to be using a built-in dataset that comes baked into Seaborn.
 Here is what the dataset looks like:

 <img width="674" alt="image" src="https://user-images.githubusercontent.com/44441178/221719927-928db570-defb-4b7d-bab4-bb5355cd268d.png">